 Resources for High Priority Counties

-Resources for teachers and students that include local clinical sites and, if available, local 24/7 emergency hotlines for youth based on environmental scans of the high priority counties as identified by STD rates, Unintended Teen Birth Rates, HIV rates, and the focus of the CDC funded HIV/STD prevention.
+Resources for teachers and students that include local clinical sites and, if available, local 24/7 emergency hotlines for youth based on environmental scans of the high priority counties as identified by STD rates, Unintended Teen Birth Rates, and HIV rates.

 Statewide & National Sexual Health Resources